Elevation Profile of the Everest Base Camp Trek

 - Don’t walk too fast or ascend to higher altitudes quickly

-- Take short breaks on the trekking trails, and don’t push yourself too hard
+- Take short breaks on trekking trails, and don’t push yourself too hard

 - Stay hydrated consistently (you should drink at least 3 to 4 liters of water during the trekking days)